California Dreamin': The Sounds of Laurel Canyon, 1965-1977

-The GRAMMY Museum is pleased to present California Dreamin’: The Sounds of Laurel Canyon 1965 - 1977, an exhibition set to open on May 9, 2014.
-This exhibition will explore the story of the Los Angeles rock scene from the mid-1960s to mid-1970s, a golden age of music, creativity and culture.
+The GRAMMY Museum is pleased to present California Dreamin’: The Sounds of Laurel Canyon, 1965 - 1977, an exhibition that opened on May 9, 2014.
+This exhibition explores the story of the Los Angeles rock scene from the mid-1960s to mid-1970s, a golden age of music, creativity and culture.

-Through rare artifacts from iconic acts, interactive experiences, handwritten lyrics, photographs and more, the exhibit will teach visitors about the origins of the Laurel Canyon scene, and how it developed into a thriving music epicenter.
-On display, visitors will see a broad array of items, including:
+Through rare artifacts from iconic acts, interactive experiences, handwritten lyrics, photographs and more, the exhibit teachs visitors about the origins of the Laurel Canyon scene, and how it developed into a thriving music epicenter.
+On display, visitors can see a broad array of items, including:

 - Richie Furay’s (Poco) 1970s “Nudie” Suit;